harmony5/urlget/README.md

 # urlget
-Download a file from the internet
+Utility to download a file from the internet.